 9. Flatshare

 They talk through text messages and post-it notes posted around the flat and when things go differently for them.
 Leon breaks up with his girlfriend, so he needs to be in the flat on weekends.
 It’s going to be a surprise.
-The writing is brilliant is again from two points of view.
+The writing is brilliant again from two points of view.

 Author: Beth O’Leary